 PTR: Can you tell me how lithium-ion batteries work now compared to the technology from your 1st-gen batteries?

 Paul: Well, the batteries changed, but also the industry changed.
 We had 2 production generations of V28 packs that used the 26700 cell—these big paper-wrapped cells.
 Then, we went through 4 generations of the 18650 variety of smaller cells in the M series beginning in late 2007.
 Overall, we’ve been through 6 generations.
-The first 4V 3Ah cells were developed by Milwaukee with E-One Moli in Canada.
+Milwaukee developed the first 4V 3Ah cells with E-One Moli in Canada.
 We quickly recognized that we needed a battery manufacturer to handle the volume.

 What Drives Innovation in the Market

 After that, we realized that our best position became to use our knowledge of lithium-ion to drive manufacturers to make better solutions for power tools.
 The 18650’s in the market today began because battery manufacturers started in energy cells (the batteries used in laptops).
 They wanted to expand their businesses.
-These same successful electronics companies realized they weren’t really equipped to make a power cell.
+These same successful electronics companies quickly realized they lacked the equipment to make a power cell.
 They were in a high-volume, low-margin business, and the power cell market needed smaller quantities, but provided higher margins.
 Our industry ended up diversifying their businesses.

-Editor’s Note: Check out Milwaukee 12.0 Ah high-output batteries for the latest innovation.
-This represents the highest 18V power pack currently on the market.
+Editor’s Note: Check out the Milwaukee 12.0 Ah high-output battery for an example of the latest innovation.
+This represents one of the highest 18V power packs currently on the market.